MalakMakki/MalakMakki_Portfolio/Internship/README.md

 2️- Time Series & Machine Learning Project
   - Conduct research on the time series concept and its applications, primarily focusing on forecasting and anomaly detection.
   - Analyse time series data using trends, seasonality, noise, and stationarity detection.
-  - Develop a machine learning model CA8IMA1 using time series data.
+  - Develop a machine learning model ARIMA using time series data.

 For more details, explore the individual project folders!